MileHacker Logo

 Vegetarian Options

 Finding vegetarian food is easy.
 Odia cuisine possesses a strong vegetarian tradition.
-Many restaurants are experts in "Pure Veg" food, without meat or eggs.
+A lot of restaurants are experts in "Pure Veg" food, vegetarian or eggs.

 • Look for "Pure Veg" signs.